UNStats/website/site/content/posts/7-ways-mobile-data-is-used-to-change-the-world.md

 [which was estimated to have affected up to 375,000 people](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0006895).
-Human movement directly accelerates the spread of diseases so they analyzed mobility patterns before and after the government advised citizens to stay at home, uncovering that only 30% of people stayed at home, whilst 70% barely showed any changes in their day to day behaviour.
+Human movement directly accelerates the spread of diseases so they analyzed mobility patterns before and after the government advised citizens to stay at home, uncovering that only 30 percent of people stayed at home, whilst 70 percent barely showed any changes in their day to day behaviour.
 In the future, this data-driven approach to handling health pandemics will inevitably save lives and help governments to optimize their response.

 ## Goal 4: Quality education

-### Using mobile data to increase the reach and effectiveness of digital education for the children that most need it (Profuturo, Telef�nica)
+### Using mobile data to increase the reach and effectiveness of digital education for the children that most need it (Profuturo, Telefónica)

 [Profuturo ](https://fundacionprofuturo.org/web/general-navigation/aula-digital)
 aims to bring digital education to millions of children who currently are